 8. After the cheesy mixture is done baking and mixed together well you may now add the chicken.
 Simply pour the chicken on top of the mixture, carefully stir the mixture well and cover with aluminum foil and bake an additional 20 to 30 minutes.

 9. Once baked you can carefully pour into your serving bowl, garnish with green onion and celery and enjoy!

-Now that you have finished your masterpiece lets talk about what you have just created.
+Now that you have finished your masterpiece let's talk about what you have just created.

 - This recipe is for a single batch and it will fill the baking dish pretty full.
 It will be enough for about 4 to 8 people if there is other food around.
 I usually make a double batch!
-At minimum I make a batch and a half, just be sure to use a bigger baking dish.
+At minimum, I make a batch and a half, just be sure to use a bigger baking dish.

 - Why not use canned chicken?
 Simply put, it is just plain icky.
-Don't get me wrong, if you are using it for cold chicken salad then it's not to bad but this the canned flavor can overpower the Buffalo taste.
+Don't get me wrong, if you are using it for cold chicken salad then it's not too bad but the canned flavor can overpower the buffalo taste.
 If you are in a crunch and don't have time to boil the chicken then just don't make it!
 I'm kidding.
 You can still make it but I suggest using the pre-grilled chicken strips from your grocery store refrigerator section, I think they are made by Tyson.
 Crumble them up and voila!

 Now some tips and advice...

 - Want to make it meatless?
 Pour the sauce over homemade macaroni and cheese, topping with diced potatoes or spreading on toasted sliced asiago cheese bread or bagels.
 Or just make the dip without chicken and a little less Frank's Red Hot sauce.

 - Do you love blue cheese?
 There is one simple reason why this recipe calls for ranch instead of blue cheese and that's because not everybody likes blue cheese but almost everybody loves ranch, simple as that.
 If you love it, you can use it instead or you can add blue cheese crumbles.